Category 5 cable: Individual twist lengths

 The distance per twist is commonly referred to as pitch.
-Each of the four pairs in a Cat 5 cable has differing precise pitch to minimize crosstalk between the pairs.
-Each pair has different twist lengths based on prime numbers so that no two twists ever align.
+Each of the four pairs in a Cat 5 cable has a differing pitch to minimize crosstalk between the pairs.
 The pitch of the twisted pairs is not specified in the standard.
-Measurements on one sample of Cat 5 cable yielded the following results.

-Since the pitch of the various colors is not specified in the standard, pitch can vary and should be measured for the batch being used if the cable is being used in a non-Ethernet situation where pitch may be critical.

 Environmental ratings

-Some cables are "UV-rated" or "UV-stable" meaning they can be exposed to outdoor UV radiation without significant degradation.
+Some cables are UV-rated or UV-stable meaning they can be exposed to outdoor UV radiation without significant degradation.

 Plenum-rated cables are slower to burn and produce less smoke than cables using a mantle of materials like PVC.
 Plenum-rated cables may be installed in plenum spaces where PVC is not allowed.

 Shielded cables (FTP or STP) are useful for environments where proximity to RF equipment may introduce electromagnetic interference, and can also be used where eavesdropping likelihood should be minimized.